Dream unfulfilled: Awaiting birth of great grandchild, 85-yr-old woman burnt to death

 For Salmani and his four brothers and three sisters, their mother was no less than a hero.
 Hailing from Chanduari village near Uttar Pradesh's Meerut, Akbari had lost her husband 40 years back and toiled as a labourer to bring up her seven children "I have suffered losses more than one crore.
 The rioters also looted jewellery and cash worth Rs eight lakh.
 I had come to Delhi with only Rs.
 250 and started this business from scratch.
 I have lost everything now, but mainly my mother," he said.

 The family has been waiting to receive Akbari's body from GTB Hospital and at the same time Salmani's eldest son was at a private hospital where his wife has given birth to a girl.
-The bereaved family has called off all celebrations, but consoles themselves by thinking that Akbari was back in the form of the baby Their severely gutted house now poses a risk for the neighbourhood and fire service officials have warned that it has be brought down to avoid any accident..
+The bereaved family has called off all celebrations, but consoles themselves by thinking that Akbari was back in the form of the baby Their severely gutted house now poses a risk for the neighbourhood and fire service officials have warned that it has be brought down to avoid any accident.
+PTI UJN NSD HMB.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)